-This beautiful spiritual heart of Bhutan was built near the cave where Guru Rinpoche meditated for three months.
+This lovely Bhutanese spiritual heart was built near the cave where Guru Rinpoche meditated for three months.

 3988m At 3988 meters high, Chele La pass is the highest motor-able pass in western Bhutan.
-Chele La offers an abundance of flora and fauna, multi colored wish fulfilling prayer flags and spectacular view towards the holy peaks – Jomolhari, Jichu Drake and a host of other peaks.
+Chele La offers an abundance of flora and fauna, multi-colored wish fulfilling prayer flags and spectacular views towards the holy peaks – Jomolhari, Jichu Drake and a host of other peaks.

 Paro International Airport

-Paro’s airport facilities are quite good.
-The main runway is more than 6,000 feet long, so it can accommodate jet aircraft.
-However, the surrounding geography and the quickly changing conditions make landing and departing difficult.
+The surrounding geography and the quickly changing conditions make landing and departing difficult.
 As an added safety measure, flights are postponed if weather is bad, and all takeoffs and landings occur during daylight hours.
 Operations shut down at night.

-The ruins of Drukgyel tell you a tale of how medieval warriors defended Bhutan from the invaders from the north.
-It was originally built to protect this route from possible Tibetan raids’.
-The small village of Drukgyel is 11 kms from Paro and near it is the (now-ruined) Drukgyel Dzong, built to commemorate victory over Tibetan invaders in 1644.
-The strategically sited dzong guarded the point where the route from Tibet entered Bhutan via the Paro valley.
-Once the Tibetan invasions ceased the path became the major Tibet-Bhutan trade route.
-The Dzong, surrounded by the snowy peaks of the High Himalayas including the sacred Jhomolhari, served as an administrative centre, until burned down in a fire in 1951 which left it in ruins with only its central tower (utse) standing.
+The ruins of Drukgyel tell the story of medieval warriors defending Bhutan from northern invaders.
+It was originally built to protect this route from possible Tibetan raids.
+The Dzong, surrounded by the snowy peaks of the High Himalayas including the sacred Jhomolhari, served as an administrative center, until burned down in a fire in 1951 which left it in ruins with only its central tower (utse) standing.

 Ta Dzong – Bhutan National Museum

-The museum provides a fascinating insight into the development of Bhutan from Stone Age times to the modern era.
-This institution highlights Bhutan’s Mahayana Buddhist identity and its multicultural heritage.
-The museum aims to function as a repository for the valuable artefacts and historical objects that are priceless in documenting the nation’s cultural legacy.
+The museum provides an intriguing insight into Bhutan’s development from the Stone Age to the modern era.
+The museum’s aims to serve as a repository for valuable artifacts and historical objects that are invaluable in documenting the nation’s cultural heritage.
 The museum’s vast collection of the finest in Bhutanese artworks will appeal to anyone with an interest in the art of the region.
 A distinctive bridge between the past and the present of Bhutan, the National Museum always makes an impression on the visitor.